Check Your Credit Card Statements Carefully

 Credit reports include information about a person's account and repayment history.
 Information in a credit report impacts how much a person pays for loans and other credit and sometimes whether a person can get credit.

 Your credit score is a measure of your credit worthiness, or how likely you are to make timely payments and repay a loan.
-Credit card companies, auto lenders, mortgage lenders, insurance companies, utility companies, landlords, and employers may use your credit score to determine whether they will offer you credit, a loan, a job, or even an apartment.
+Credit card companies, auto lenders, mortgage lenders, insurance companies, utility companies and landlords may use your credit score to determine whether they will offer you credit, a loan, or even an apartment.

 This handbook is a guide to using credit cards.
 It will explain why most of us choose to use credit, provide tips to help you choose the right credit for you, detail the fees and terms to know, explain common pitfalls, and clarify your credit rights.